If you have not yet signed up for the ACE CPT certification, receive a big discount here.

-Concentric actions are the ones where the muscle is getting shorter and thus, overcoming some resistance or force.
-In a bicep curl, the bicep is going through a concentric action when it is bringing the weight up.
+Concentric actions are the ones where the muscle is getting shorter and, thus, overcoming some resistance or force.
+In a bicep curl, the bicep goes through a concentric action when it increases the weight.

 Eccentric actions are the ones where the muscle is getting longer while still also contracting, and thus, they are losing to the force and lengthening.
-In a bicep curl, this would be when the weight is going back down to the start of the movement.
+In a bicep curl, this would be when the weight returns to the start of the movement.

 Isometric, or static, actions are when there is no change in the length of the muscle.
 So, in a bicep curl, this would be like keeping the weight at 90 degrees and not moving.
 The muscle contracts still, but it does not change its length.